Full Merging, Unification, Alter Integration — Terminology, Controversy, & Issues

-Note that this is a controversial topic in the multiple community.
-It is not an answer to abolish multiplicity from the planet, it is not for everyone, sometimes it is a phenomenon within a larger system, and for some systems it is a goal.
+Note that this is a controversial topic in the overall plural, DID, multiple community.
+It is not an answer to abolish multiplicity or plurality from the planet (impossible), it is not for everyone, sometimes it is a phenomenon that happens without external intervention, and for some systems it is a goal.

 Spontaneous merges can happen within systems.
 Usually a spontaneous blend occurs first, where 2 or more residents combine to create a new, unique, personality that consists of various traits from their combined identities.
-There is usually something "lost" as well, as there may be compromises on certain identity markers.
+There is usually something "lost" as well, as there may be compromises on conflicting interests or identity markers.

-Listen to Integration Is Not What Anyone Thinks (020) New for more on the controversy of using the word "Integration" regarding multiple systems.
+Listen to Integration Is Not What Anyone Thinks (020) New for early arguments on the controversy of using the word "Integration" when treating multiple systems.

-Note that there is now too much ambiguity with the use of the word "integration" by professionals to mean "full final merge" versus "emotional or sensory integration" i.e. coawareness.
+Note that there is now too much ambiguity with the use of the word "integration" by professionals to mean "full final merge" versus "emotional or sensory integration" i.e. coconsciousness.